💼 Career Guide

 Federal HR Premium

-OPM and federal agencies hire HR specialists (GS-0201 series) with veterans' preference.
+OPM and federal agencies hire HR specialists under the GS-0201 series on USAJobs.
 Federal HR positions at GS-9 to GS-13 ($60K-$120K+) value military personnel management experience.
+Veterans' preference is a significant advantage.
 Many positions specifically require knowledge of federal HR regulations that military admin personnel already understand.

 HR Sub-Specialties for Veterans